eduflow/mongoengine-slugfield/README.md

-`mongoengine-slugfield` is a fork of [bennylope/mongoengine-extras] that only seeks to implement `SlugField` (similar to `AutoSlugField` in the original packaage) and uses the [dimka665/awesome-slugify]-package to slugify.
+`mongoengine-slugfield` is a fork of [bennylope/mongoengine-extras] that only seeks to implement `SlugField` (similar to `AutoSlugField` in the original package) and uses the [dimka665/awesome-slugify]-package to slugify.

 The raison d'être for this package is two-fold:

-1. The original `AutoSlugField` doesn't work for string that are fully unicode, e.g. `Мобильные технологии в образовании`
+1. The original `AutoSlugField` doesn't work for strings that are fully unicode, e.g. `Мобильные технологии в образовании`
    – Using `AutoSlugField` on the above string will create an "empty" slug, causing an error.
-2. This package meant to only contain `SlugField` – no other fields.
+2. This package is meant to only contain `SlugField` – no other fields.

+Note that this package will slugify to slugs _with_ unicode chars by default, e.g.:

+    u'ættarsamfélagið'

+will be slugified to:

+    u'ættarsamfélagið'  # this package (mongoengine_slugfield)
+    u'ttarsamfelagi'    # mongoengine_extras

 [bennylope/mongoengine-extras]: https://github.com/bennylope/mongoengine-extras
 [dimka665/awesome-slugify]: https://github.com/dimka665/awesome-slugify